cdanewschool/patient-tracker/README.md

 #Healthboard Personal Conditions Tracker (HEPCAT)#

 ##Description##
 **Healthboard Personal Conditions Tracker (HEPCAT)** is a mobile application allowing users to track their vital signs, medications and lifestyle activities, and compare these measures against one another.
 The project is inspired by the [quantified self](http://quantifiedself.com/) and [patient-centered care](http://en.wikipedia.org/wiki/Patient-centered_care) trends in healthcare, and hopes to empower patients to take an active role in the management of their health.
-HEPCAT was developed by the [Parsons Institute for Information Mapping](http://piim.newschool.edu/) (PIIM) and funded through the [Telemedicine & Advanced Technology Research Center](http://www.tatrc.org/) (TATRC).
-Its source code is in the Public Domain.
-[OSEHRA](http://osehra.org) is hosting the project and has adopted the Apache 2.0 License for contributions made by community members.

 The application is built in HTML5 and uses [PhoneGap](http://phonegap.com) for native iOS compilation.
 Though iOS was targeted during the project lifecycle, compilation for Android and other platforms should be easily achievable via PhoneGap.